ColOfAbRiX/figlet4s/figlet4s-microsite/docs/docs/setup.md

 ```

 If you want support for effects (see the section [Using
-effects](advanced-usage.html#using-effects)) you also have to include a second package:
+effects](advanced-usage.html#using-effects)) you also need to include a second package:

 ```scala
 // Effects extension package